ngaller/aqueduct-pipe-joints/README.md

  - use the enhanceCleanse function to modify the pipe cleanse method (this will populate the parent relationship when a child is inserted or updated)
  - add an event listener for the onChildInserted, onChildUpdated and onChildRemoved functions, if present (to be invoked only when that is done from the remote), for corresponding events on the local child collection
  - add an event listener for onParentInserted and onParentUpdated (again, only to be invoked for remote operations), for corresponding events on the local parent collection

+TODO:

+ - need to be able to have "cascading" updates: if I update the parent on a child, and that child is in a related list, then that related list needs to update also.
+Currently this will not work, when the update is done from the remote end.